MicrosoftDocs/MIMDocs/MIMDocs/planning-bastion-environment.md

 ### Selecting users and groups for inclusion

 The next step is defining the PAM roles, associating the users and groups to which they should have access.
 This will typically be a subset of the users and groups for the tier identified as being managed in the bastion environment.
-More information is in [*Defining roles for Privileged Access Management*](https://technet.microsoft.com/library/mt620091.aspx).
+More information is in [Defining roles for Privileged Access Management](defining-roles-for-pam.md).